topset19/Topset19/README.md

 # About me

-My name is Topi and I'm currently studying Industrial Information Technology at Lab University of Applied Science.
+Nickname Topi.JS (Johannes Setälä) and I'm currently studying Industrial Information Technology.
 I’m looking to collaborate on projects that are both intensive, fun, informative and have impact.

-😄 Pronouns: He/Him
+Pronouns: He/Him

-🤩 Really into technology and cybersecurity
+Really into technology and cybersecurity

-🙏🏾 Good communication and social skills
+Good communication and social skills

-💬 Ask me about: DataBases and MERN Applications
+💬 Ask me about: MERN applications and system architecture

-## Coding Languages and Proficiencies 01.05.2025
+## Coding Languages and Proficiencies 16.09.2025

 💻 Python: Effective